google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression6.png)

 <!--
-Have students talk to one another and answer the above two questions.
+Turn to a partner next to you and discuss the above two questions.

 Image Details:
 * [polynomialregression5.png](http://www.google.com): Copyright Google